dpeterano/to-do/TO-DO.md

 ## Next Session

-- Add Completed Task List
+- Add Completed Task List ( must be here at all cost, can't be deleted )
-- Add Delete Feature
-- Complete CSS
-- Once Done Review All the code & look for errors
-- Refactoring every files ( renaming variables/class names etc.... ) for better
-understanding
+- Assign all completed tasks to Completed Task List
+- a pencil icon for editing task name

 ## Future